tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - ASIC miners are primarily reserved for enthusiasts and large corporations
 - Localises majority of the networks hash rate in large mining farms.

-- block chain more vulnerable to 51% attacks
+- Blockchain more vulnerable to 51% attacks
 - Risk even higher when when hardware is preset to use a specific mining pool
-- Mining pool might be controlled by single body.
+- Mining pool might be controlled by single body

 +++
 ## ASIC resistant mining